MakeSchool/SpriteBuilder-Cocos2D-Docs/1.3/getting-started/getting-started-spritebuilder.md

 # First Steps with SpriteBuilder

-## Installing SpriteBuilder
+## Install SpriteBuilder

 You can download SpriteBuilder for free from the [Mac App Store](https://itunes.apple.com/app/spritebuilder/id784912885).
 The latest beta versions are available on the [SpriteBuilder Beta download page](http://www.spritebuilder.com/beta).
-Experienced developers may want to [build SpriteBuilder from sources]().
+Experienced developers may want to [build SpriteBuilder from sources](#!/docs/1.3/develop/spritebuilder-build-from-sources).

 There are no installation or setup steps necessary.
 Cocos2D-Swift is already included in the SpriteBuilder download.